EmmanuelMartinezSalcedo/Compilador-Bminor/README.md

 # Bminor Compiler

-This is the Jean Paul BRANCH.
+This is the Main BRANCH.

 This is a project for the Compilers class.